GiuseppeSabino01/cluster-density-metrics/README.md

   - Clustering with DBSCAN, HDBSCAN, and Mean-Shift
   - Computation of internal clustering validation metrics

-The main reproduction notebook/script:
+The complete experimental pipeline is reproduced using the following notebook:

-- `DBCV_paper_real.ipynb` – reproduces the experimental pipeline and figures
+- `DBCV_paper_real.ipynb` – executes the full workflow, including data generation/loading, clustering, computation of all internal validation metrics, and reproduction of the figures and results reported in the manuscript.

+Before running the notebook, please ensure that:
+- all external tools are properly imported,
+- all required dependencies listed in `requirements.txt` are installed.

 ---